This article has been updated from a previous version. It feels like our lives are run by lists. There are...

 On average, Canadians save thousands of dollars per year by comparing rates with us.

-Find the best BMO mortgage rate.
+Find the best BMO mortgage rate in just 3 minutes.

 have compared rates and saved money over the last 24 hours